This is a named option within the Mechanical Engineering MS.

 *

-Applicants earning a degree from the following UW-Madison B.S. programs are not required to obtain any letters of recommendation: any program in the College of Engineering, Computer Sciences, Department of Biological Systems Engineering, or the Applied Mathematics, Engineering and Physics program.
+Applicants earning a BS degree from UW-Madison are not required to obtain any letters of recommendations.
 Within the Graduate School application, in the letters of recommendation section, you will need to enter at least one contact.
-Enter your name, your email address and then select to send the request later.
-This will allow you to get past this section of the application.

-Degree: Most applicants have a Bachelor of Science in Mechanical Engineering.
-Students with a Bachelor of Science in other engineering or physical and natural science disciplines will be considered for admission.
-International applicants must have a degree comparable to a regionally accredited U.S. bachelor’s degree.
+Most applicants have a Bachelor of Science in Mechanical Engineering.
+Applicants with a Bachelor of Science in other engineering or physical and natural science disciplines will be considered for admission.
+International applicants must have a degree comparable to a regionally accredited US bachelor’s degree.

 Each application must include the following: